digitalocean/doctl/README.md

     sudo pacman -S doctl

-As an alternative you can install it from the [AUR](https://aur.archlinux.org/packages/doctl-bin/).
+As an alternative, you can install it from the [AUR](https://aur.archlinux.org/packages/doctl-bin/).

 #### Nix supported OS